Chapter 2 : A Little Wounded

 Her sentence was cut off abruptly by a dark shape darting in the broken window and swooping down through the middle of them.
-Nerves still frayed and on edge from the Battle, nine wands were drawn and pointed at it before they realized it was only a brown owl.
+Nerves still frayed and on edge from the Battle, ten wands were drawn and pointed at it before they realized it was only a brown owl.
 It flew toward Mrs. Weasley, flung a note at her hands, and sped away, apparently highly offended by their welcome.

 Mrs. Weasley caught the note and tore it open.
 She stared at it for a heart-stopping moment and then something Harry was sure he would never, ever see happened.
 Mrs. Weasley’s face drained of color, her eyes rolled back in her head, and she fainted dead away.
 Mr. Weasley and Bill barely managed to catch her before she hit the floor.

 Ginny stared at her mother, eyes wide, then reached out and snatched up the note, reading it out loud.